opengeospatial/teamengine-docker/README.md

     % cd teamengine
     % git checkout tags/4.10
     % mvn clean install

+Running the previous commands will make available the TEAM Engine project in the local mvn repository.

 If other TEAM Engine version is demanded, the version value must be adjusted.